Bruno Capinan

-Bruno Capinan (Brazilian; born 18 October 1984) is a singer/songwriter.
-They have been a Canadian citizen since 2014, and currently reside in the city of Toronto.
+Bruno Capinan (born 18 October 1984) is a Brazilian-Canadian singer-songwriter.
+Born and raised in Salvador, Bahia, they currently reside in the city of Toronto, having been naturalised as a Canadian citizen since 2014.
 They first came to international attention in 2010, with their debut release Gozo.
 They have released three records, with their latest, 2016's Divina Graça generating widespread recognition, including from British newspaper The Guardian. which described their voice as "acrobatic, sensual, both angelic and profane" and France's Libération calling it a "wickedly beautiful album".
 In 2017, they began collaborating with Japanese composer Jun Miyake and appeared on his 2018 release Lost Memory Theatre-act 3 as both lyricist and vocalist on the tracks "Pontual" and "Alta Maré".

 Their album Real was considered one of the 25 best Brazilian albums of the second half of 2019 by the São Paulo Association of Art Critics.

 Personal life

-Capinan identifies as non-binary.
-They use they/them pronouns.
+Capinan is non-binary and uses they/them pronouns.